My life is messy.

 This Christmas–no matter how things look on the outside–I pray you will see with His eyes.
 As you do, I pray you will find lasting hope in the wonder and beauty of a messy manger.
 Because when your messy life meets the glorious reality of a messy manger…

-You may find your life isn’t quite so messy and misunderstood after all.
+You may realize your life isn’t quite so messy and misunderstood after all.